-Who Is Delcy Rodríguez, Venezuela’s leader after Maduro’s capture? - Local News 8
+Who is Delcy Rodríguez, Venezuela’s leader after Maduro’s capture? - Local News 8

 That is what Venezuela’s constitution outlines in its different scenarios anticipating a president’s absence.
 Under Articles 233 and 234, whether the absence is temporary or absolute, the vice president takes over the presidential duties.

-Rodríguez stepped into the role on Saturday afternoon.
+Rodríguez – also minister for both finance and oil – stepped into the role on Saturday afternoon.
 Hours after the capture of Maduro and his wife, Cilia Flores, she chaired a National Defense Council session, surrounded by other ministers and senior officials, and demanded the couple’s “immediate release” while condemning the US military operation.

-Standing before the Venezuelan flag and wearing a stern expression, Rodríguez said the early-morning operation represents a blatant violation of international law and Venezuela’s sovereignty.
+Standing before the Venezuelan flag, Rodríguez said the early-morning operation represents a blatant violation of international law and Venezuela’s sovereignty.
 She added that the action must be rejected by Venezuelans and condemned by governments across Latin America.

 “We call on the peoples of the great homeland to remain united, because what was done to Venezuela can be done to anyone.
 That brutal use of force to bend the will of the people can be carried out against any country,” she told the council in an address broadcast by state television channel VTV.